kazuhitoyokoi/nr-handson-techxchange2025/debugger.md

 ![](images/restartflow.png)

-If you click the "step flow" button next to the "Resume flow" button, the messsage will be sent to the next node on by one.
+Alternatively, if you click the "Step flow" button next to the "Resume flow" button, the messsage will be sent to the next node one by one.

 # Conclusion
 This tutorial explained how to use the flow debugger.
-Without flow debugger, developers tends to use the debug node to check the message payload.
-However, using debug node requires to change the flow.
-Therfore, undo and redo are little bit troublesome.
-In terms of the git version history, commit of placing debug node in the flow is not related to the flow logic.
-Using flow debugger, developers can check the message payload without changing the flow.
+Without the flow debugger, developers tend to use the debug node to check the message payload.
+However, using the debug node requires changing the flow.
+Therefore, undoing and redoing can be a bit troublesome.
+In terms of the Git version history, commiting the placement of a debug node in the flow is unrelated to the flow logic.
+With the flow debugger, developers can check the message payload without changing the flow.